HashtagHaschka/Copula-based-endogeneity-corrections/README.md

 - Becker, J.-M., D. Proksch, and C. M. Ringle (2021).
 Revisiting Gaussian copulas to handle endogenous regressors.
 Journal of the Academy of Marketing Science 50, 46–66.
 - Breitung, J., A. Mayer, and D. Wied (2024).
 Asymptotic properties of endogeneity corrections using nonlinear transformations.
 The Econometrics Journal 27 (3), 362–383.
 - Haschka, R. E (2022).
 Handling endogenous regressors using copulas: A generalisation to linear panel models with fixed effects and correlated regressors.
 Journal of Marketing Research 59(4), 860–881.
-- Haschka, R. E. (2022b).
-Bayesian Inference for Joint Estimation Models Using Copulas to Handle Endogenous Regressors. https://ssrn.com/abstract=4235194
+- Haschka, R. E. (2025).
+Bayesian Inference for Joint Estimation Models Using Copulas to Handle Endogenous Regressors.
+Oxford Bulletin of Economics and Statistics 0, 1–16.
 - Haschka, R. E. (2024).
 Robustness of copula-correction models in causal analysis: Exploiting between-regressor correlation.
 IMA Journal of Management Mathematics 36 (1), 161–180.
 - Hu, X., Qian, Y., A., and H. Xie (2025).
 Correcting endogeneity via instrument-free two-stage nonparametric copula control functions. http://www.nber.org/papers/w33607
 - Liengaard, B. D., J.-M. Becker, M. Bennedsen, P. Heiler, L. N. Taylor, and C. M. Ringle (2025).
 Dealing with regression models’ endogeneity by means of an adjusted estimator for the Gaussian copula approach.
 Journal of the Academy of Marketing Science 53, 279–299.